lukasy09/NeuralNetworkTool/README.md

 * Web application - Front of the software, responsible for handling users' actions, creating/uploading models using UI.
 * API - Building & training neural network with Keras framework.

-Integrated API is available under this [link](https://github.com/lukasy09/NeuralNetworkAPI)(It is not published yet!)
+The Integrated API is available under this [link](https://github.com/lukasy09/NeuralNetworkAPI)(It is not published yet!)

+List of functional requirements imposed on the whole software.

+- [x] Creating ANNs from scratch using GUI
+- [x] ANNs' Visualisation
+- [x] Model's parametrization(layers + compilation characteristics)
+- [x] Training's parametrization
+- [x] Uploading keras model in JSON format
+- [x] Uploading the training data
+- [x] Selecting data classtypes(numerical/categorical)
+- [x] Training model on the data and chosen parameters
+- [x] Storing user's model in NoSql database
+- [ ] Proposing best model for given data
+- [ ] Projecting multiple architectural networks(like CNN or RNN)